os-threat/oca-stix-extensions/2.x/SCO/x-oca-event.md

 network communication from the host `host1.exmaple.com` to url `https://example.com/download` performed by the `chrome.exe` process.

-In Stix v2.1, the Observed Data SDO gatherss any SCO's (Observables), while the Sighting SRO is used to combine these observations with appropriate SDO's, such as `x-oca-event` or `x-oca-asset`.
+In Stix v2.1, the Observed Data SDO uses the `object_refs` property to contian id's of any observables, and each observable previously contained in the `object` property now needs to be provided with an `id` property as a minimum.

 ```json
 [